By Marnie McGann

 JZ: Study and incorporate into your life, Erickson’s utilization orientation.

 Jeff has recently begun working on Season 2 of his 5 Minute Therapy Tips video series on YouTube.
-These 5-minute videos deal within the general areas of client problems, professional issues, clinical concerns, and methodology with specific focus on anxiety, grief, depression, pain, smoking cessation, and much more.
+These 5-minute videos deal within the general areas of client problems, professional issues, clinical concerns, and methodology with a specific focus on anxiety, grief, depression, pain, smoking cessation, and much more.
 View the video below, or click here to view the entire series.